BJP Ltd and its shell companies: If politics was boardroom strategy

 The ruthless single-minded pursuit of power extends to its ideological allies as well.
 Take the case of the Maharashtrawadi Gomantak Party in Goa, once the senior partner in its alliance with the BJP, now reduced to rubble, with the BJP splitting it’s reduced ranks and taking over two of its MLAs in 2019 (the MGP leadership cried that the BJP was out to finish regional parties in India).

 The Shiv Sena in Maharashtra obviously saw the writing on the wall, leading to its dramatic ditching of the alliance with the BJP a year ago.
 The strong anti-BJP turn by its current leadership is a strategy to escape the process of being depleted by a national party that systematically eats into the bases of its allies.
-(One of the biggest desires of the BJP currently is to somehow topple the Maharashtra government now led by the Shiv Sena in aalliance with NCP and Congress).
+(One of the biggest desires of the BJP currently is to somehow topple the Maharashtra government now led by the Shiv Sena in alliance with the Nationalist Congress Party and Congress).

 Yes, the BJP has a saleable leader in Prime Minister Narendra Modi.
 But the prime minister as a brand has been built up on a pile of money and a media narrative that discredits all other leadership, regional or national.
 The party is ideologically motivated to spread its reach across the length and breadth of the country and to do so is acquiring as many assets as it can purchase.
 Any partner that remains with the BJP can become cash-rich but would eventually become politically redundant.
 The business plan is now built into every political and ideological strategy.